 Another great way to improve the reporting of near misses in your facility is to use visual reminders throughout the facility.
 You can put up signs that tell people that they should report any incident where someone could have potentially been hurt, with simple instructions on how to do it.
 You can also use custom labels to convey this message.

-These labels can be printed right from any industrial label printer (similar to this) and placed in areas where people are likely to see them.
+These labels can be printed right from any industrial label printer and placed in areas where people are likely to see them.
 If you have ‘problem areas’ in your facility that you believe to be more dangerous than others, it is a good idea to put up visual reminders so you can get the data that you need.

 Act Publically on Near Miss Reports